CMTA/CMTAT/doc/modules/presentation/core/pause.md

 > The issuer must be able to “pause” the smart contract, to prevent execution of transactions on the distributed ledger until the issuer puts an end to the pause.
 This function can be used to block transactions in case of a “hard fork” of the distributed ledger, pending a decision of the issuer as to which version of the distributed ledger it will support.

+The PauseModule contract introduces contract pausing functionality into the CMTAT ERC20 token.
+This prevents users from being able to perform transfers while the contract is paused.

+However, this is not enforced in the functions that allow to change a user’s allowance.
+We don't think it is necessary to prevent allowance change while the contract is in the pause state.

 ## Schema

 ### Inheritance